MicrosoftDocs/openapi-docs/OpenAPI/kiota/tutorials/typescript-azure.md

 ## Add dependencies

-Before you can compile and run the generated API client, you will need to make sure the generated source files are part of a project with the required dependencies.
+Before you can compile and run the generated API client, you need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the [abstraction package](https://www.npmjs.com/package/@microsoft/kiota-abstractions).
-Additionally, you must either use the Kiota default implementations or provide your own custom implementations of of the following packages.
+Additionally, you must either use the Kiota default implementations or provide your own custom implementations of the following packages.

 - Authentication ([Kiota default Azure authentication](https://www.npmjs.com/package/@microsoft/kiota-authentication-azure))
 - HTTP ([Kiota default fetch-based implementation](https://www.npmjs.com/package/@microsoft/kiota-http-fetchlibrary))